DiffInk: Glyph- and Style-Aware Latent Diffusion Transformer for Text to Online Handwriting Generation: Implementation Details of DiffInk

 The $\mathcal{L}_{\text{gmm}}$ is defined as Equation~\ref{eq:gmm_loss}, where $\mathbf{p}_t = (x_t, y_t)$ is the ground-truth point at timestep $t$, and each mixture component is parameterized by mean $\boldsymbol{\mu}_{m,t}$, covariance $\boldsymbol{\Sigma}_{m,t}$ (often diagonal), and mixing coefficient $\pi_{m,t}$.
 The pen-state prediction is treated as a 3-way classification task (pen-down, pen-up, end-of-stroke), with loss defined as Equation~\ref{eq:pen_loss_focal}, where $y_{t,k}^{\text{pen}}$ is the one-hot ground-truth label and $p_{t,k}^{\text{pen}}$ is the predicted probability for class $k$ at timestep $t$.
 This focal loss formulation down-weights easy samples and focuses training on harder ones.

 \paragraph{Task relevant Regularization} Recent studies~\citep{tang2025palmdiff, yao2025reconstruction, guo2025compression} suggest that a well-structured latent space plays a crucial role in the effectiveness of downstream diffusion-based modeling.
 To this end, beyond trajectory reconstruction, InkVAE introduces two auxiliary objectives to impose task-specific regularization on the latent space: (1) A style classifier composed of an LSTM~\citep{staudemeyer2019understanding} with attention pooling and a 400-class writer identification head, and (2) a Transformer-based OCR module (hidden size 384) equipped with a 2648-class character classifier and trained with CTC loss to encourage content-aware representation learning.
-The style classification loss is defined as Equation~\ref{eq:regularization_loss}, where $y^{\text{style}}$ is the writer identity label and $p^{\text{style}}$ is the predicted probability.
-The OCR module is trained using the standard CTC loss~\citep{graves2006connectionist}, as shown in Equation~\ref{eq:regularization_loss}, to align predicted character sequences with ground-truth transcriptions.
+The style classification loss and the OCR loss are defined as Equation~\ref{eq:regularization_loss}, where the former uses a cross-entropy loss between the writer identity label $y^{\text{style}}$ and the predicted probability $p^{\text{style}}$, and the latter adopts the standard CTC loss~\citep{graves2006connectionist} to align predicted character sequences with ground-truth transcriptions.